trstlabs/intento/docs/docs/using-flows/intento-portal.md

 - **Dynamic Workflow Management**
   - Create sophisticated, buildd workflows that respond to real-time on-chain data and conditions, enhancing operational efficiency.

-TriggerPortal is your comprehensive tool for automating and managing blockchain interactions with advanced flows.
-Whether you are sending recurring payments, scheduling cross-chain messages, or optimizing token compounding, TriggerPortal equips you with the tools to execute with precision and reliability.
+Intento Portal is your comprehensive tool for automating and managing blockchain interactions with advanced flows.
+Whether you are sending recurring payments, scheduling cross-chain messages, or optimizing token compounding, Intento Portal equips you with the tools to execute with precision and reliability.

 ## Build Flows